-There’s a second reason, and it’s less obvious.
-Accommodation is the easiest document in your file to fake — so it’s one of the first things a suspicious officer verifies.
-A booking that resolves when checked quietly builds trust in everything else you submitted.
-One that doesn’t resolve does the opposite, instantly.
+There is a second reason, less obvious and more useful to know.
+Accommodation is the easiest document in a file to fake, so it is one of the first things a doubtful officer verifies.
+A booking that resolves quietly raises the credibility of everything else you submitted.
+One that doesn’t lowers it, instantly.

 What a verifiable hotel reservation must show